desracto/CSCI_323-AI-Project/README.md

 ### Known bugs:
   -Currently facing an issue deploying the Machine Learning model. <br />
   -The program doesn't actually make the calls.
+This will be changed later with Twilio or Postman Libraries